 Types of Techniques

 The SMAS facelift technique is considered a relatively more invasive method of facelift surgery.
 It addresses the Superficial Musculoaponeurotic System (SMAS) layer – the firm tissue layer covering the underlying muscles spread across the face and neck.
-Through an incision across the hairline on each side of your ears, your surgeon will lift and tighten the SMAS layer and facial tissue towards your ears, removing any excess skin.
+Through an incision across the hairline on each side of your ears, your plastic surgeon will lift and tighten the SMAS layer and facial tissue towards your ears, removing any excess skin.

 Types of Procedures

 A full facelift addresses skin sagging and structure in the entire face and neck.
 Incisions will be made around the ears and along the hairline.
 Using the SMAS or MACS technique, the surgeon will tighten the structures of the face with sutures.